Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/openstack.md

 Username - OpenStack user

 Password - password for that user.

+Download image from glance - allows vProtect to use images from glance as described in the disk attachment strategy

 **Note: Default domain for OpenStack user is `default`.
 To provide credentials for user in different domain, please enter it in following format: `domain\username`**